shin-malphur37/shin-malphur37/README.md

 Deuteronomy 23:17 “There shall be no whore of the daughters of Israel, nor a sodomite of the sons of Israel.”
 King James Version (KJV)

+Genesis 2:2
+“And on the seventh day God ended his work which he had made; and he rested on the seventh day from all his work which he had made.”
+(Saturday is the Sabbath Day)

+Philippians 2:11
+“And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.”

+King James Version (KJV)

 Personality: ENTJ-A The Commander/Marshal, Ennegram Type 8W7 Challenger, Animal In You: Sable Personality, Year of the Ram 🐏

 -Shin Malphur37